fabkury/ndc_map/README.md

 All contents of this repository are under an Attribution-ShareAlike-NonCommercial 4.0 International license.
 Please see details at http://creativecommons.org/licenses/by-nc-sa/4.0/.

 Please feel free to contact me about this work!
 Reading and reusing code can be made so much easier after a quick voice talk with the original author.

-If you are unable to run the code yourself, but need a NDC-ATC4 map for your project, please contact me (see my GitHub profile).
+If you do not know the R programming language or are unable to run the code yourself for any reason, and just need a NDC-ATC4 map for your project, we should be able to do this for you (as long as you can e-mail us your list of NDCs).
+Contact me (see my GitHub profile).

 **--Fabrício Kury**